gallenc/opennms-integrations-play/opennms-alarm-drools-ntegration-tests-chubb/README.md

 		<version>30.0.0-1</version>
 	</parent>
 ```
- set to match the vesion in the parent pom of the required OpenNMS build.
+ set to match the version in the parent pom of the required OpenNMS build.
 In this case matching
  [OpenNMS 30.0.0 parent pom.xml](https://github.com/OpenNMS/opennms/blob/opennms-30.0.0-1/pom.xml)
 (An OpenNMS maven bom might be possible - but I haven investigated)